-In Germany, such action is possible the concrete sanction depending on the kind of misbehaviour and a weighting of interests, including, inter alia, whether the violation was intentional or not, expected future behaviour etc.
+In Germany, such action is possible depending on the kind of misbehaviour and a weighting of interests, including, whether the violation was intentional or not, expected future behaviour etc. A similar position would be taken by employers in Spain.

 In China, an employer can take disciplinary action if the situation is expressly addressed in its internal policies that have been duly consulted.
 If no such specific provisions are in place, the employer may turn to other broader provisions to justify disciplinary action (eg employers may state in the policies that disobedience with reasonable workplace sanitary instructions and arrangements of the company is a disciplinary ground), but it may be subject to the review of the labour arbitration tribunal or court if in dispute.
-The position would be similar in France, where the internal rules would have to be checked to determine which sanction are possible but since the sanitary measures are dictated by the Government and must be communicated within the companies, in case of persistent refusal to apply the rules, the employer should be able to sanction the employee.
+The position would be similar in France, where the internal rules would have to be checked to determine which sanctions are possible but since the COVID-19 sanitary measures are dictated by the Government and must be communicated within companies, the employer should be able to sanction the employee if they persistently refuse to follow the rules.